rhit-johnsosy/rhit-csse290-alife-obsidian/weekly reflection/Week 6 Reflections - Learning Systems.md

 What would you like to learn more about?

 * I want to learn more about how to use ANNs to model human behavior and interpersonal dynamics.
+* The work of Mordvinstev and how he can create such interesting simulations and art.